-We talked to James Browning, founder of JB Web Development, about digital business solutions, and this is what he said about it.
+James Browning, founder of JB Web Development tells us about digital business solutions and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?